-Since 2013, I’ve been writing a post called My Three Words.
+Since 2013, I’ve been writing a blog post for the New Year called My Three Words.
 Chris Brogan was the first person that I had seen to do this.
 Chris has been writing My Three Words since 2006.
 Naturally, I think Chris Brogan is the best person to define how to go about writing My Three Words.

 How Chris Brogan Explains The Three Words Concept

 Think of three words that sum up what you want to work actionably on changing/improving in the coming year.
 It works best when the words are positive in spirit and not negative.
 For instance: “Fat” isn’t exactly a great word, but “Fit” would be better.
 Think of words that give you more than just a simple goal.
 For instance, instead of “fit,” I’d look to go with “athlete” or “marathon runner” or some person that connects you to those goals.

 The idea is to look deeper than a single goal and try to give you an entire mindset to contemplate.
 The Heath Brothers in their book, Switch, talked about needing three elements to bring about change: a rider (your plans and intents), the elephant (what your mood will do no matter what your plans say), and the path (the environment within which you intend to implement those changes).
 The concept of the three words is like the path.
 Think of a word that gives you the HUGE picture, not the small picture.

 -From Chris Brogan’s My Three Words for 2013

 How I relate to My Three Words